Skip to content

 • Gateway Asset — a Linux Asset on the same network segment as the service.

-• Virtual Assetapp.internal — configured on the gateway asset, with its Public IP set to the service's local IP (or the IP of a standby host).
+• Virtual Assetapp.internal — configured on the gateway asset, with its Public IP set to the service's local IP (or the IP of a standby host, to also cover service-host failure).

 Multiple gateway assets